Frequently Asked Questions

 To review all of TCU’s policies regarding alcohol and drugs, as well as information about procedures and sanctions please consult the TCU Student Handbook: https://tcu.codes

 Please speak with your Hall Director regarding violations.
 Click here to learn about sanctions for alcohol or drug violations.
-But, in a nutshell, if you are found in violation of the alcohol policy for the first time, you are required to complete the following:
+If you are found in violation of the alcohol policy for the first time, you are required to complete the following:

 - Pay $75 fine